 Snow Removal: When there is over two inches of snow, you may be required, through email, to move your vehicles to another location within C3.

 Motorcycle permits are required for any motorcycle/scooter parked on campus.
-An annual motorcycle permit may be purchased at the discount rate of $10 online or $20 in our officefor those with a valid parking permit.
-Green permit holders are excluded.
+An annual motorcycle permit may be purchased at the discount rate for those with a valid parking permit.
+Green permit holders are excluded from the discounted rate as the green permit is free.

 Motorcycles can only park in designated motorcycle parking areas, their own reserve space, 15-minute spaces and pay parking spaces.
 For those who rent a reserve space and plan on parking their motorcycle in that space, Campus Parking Services must be notified so your motorcycle permit number can be added to the sign.

 Motorcycles may utilize pay parking areas without a permit, but payment is required.
 Motorcycles parking in the visitor lot must pay to use this facility, regardless if a motorcycle has a permit, and must park in a designated motorcycle space.